petersebok13/IC_PDS_Lasso_VAR_HDGC/README.md

   D: Sparsity condition violated,
   E: Irrepresentable condition violated

-methods/: Functions implementing different model selection techniques
+methods/: All the functions necessary for implementing data generation, model estimation, model selection, score tests (accuracy, power and size), and network estimation

-empirical/: Code to replicate the financial volatility network analysis
+empirical/: Code and the data to replicate the financial volatility network analysis

 Sebők, Péter (2025): Information Criterion Based Optimization of the PDS-Lasso-VAR Model and its Application on the High-Dimensional Granger Network Estimation.
 Corvinus University of Budapest, Institute of Finance.